steadfasterX/android_device_samsung_i927/README.md

 -Rotation sensor
 -Front panel touchkey lighting
 -Physical keyboard
+-GPS (testing US/N. America gps.conf by Kombatant)

-What doesn't (yet):
+What doesn't (yet, or fully):
--GPS (need to sort out lock issues)
--MTP/Mass Storage mounting
+-MTP/Mass Storage mounting.
+-HW Acceleration (videos), working on getting OMX to work (seems to work fine in Quadrant?).
+-Low power mode (shows quickly then boots).
--Keyboard Backlight
+-Keyboard Backlight - sometimes inconsistent.
+-Sensor Rotation - sometimes inconsistent.
 -Probably more, could use more testing.

 Notes/TODO:
 -DO NOT RESET APNs, currently bugs out.
 Duplicate or enter in new ones.
--Work on GPS (gps.conf and sirfgps.conf)
+-Work on proper HW Acceleration in ICS (atleast as good as UCLJ3).
 -Work on physical keyboard backlighting
 -Look at MTP/UMS
 -Work on other issues as time permits